katrjohn/transformer-cpu-benchmark/benchmark_README.md

 > **Note:** Decoder models (GPT-2, LLaMA) and encoder-decoder models (T5, BART) are not supported — they require different input handling and forward pass logic.

 ---
+## Additional Devices
+GPU benchmarking supported via `--device cuda` but CPU is the primary target for lightweight deployment scenarios.
+---
 ## Methodology

 - FLOPs profiled via the [DeepSpeed FLOPs Profiler](https://www.deepspeed.ai/tutorials/flops-profiler/) on a synthetic input at the specified `seq_len`.